Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/1st-Person-Accounts-Of-Jesus.md

 # **1st Person Accounts Of Jesus**
 ## **Central Question:**

-What exactly are the Four Gospels
+Are the Four Gospels an actual history or fables told as history?